Professor Madeline Carr

 Biography

-Professor Carr is a member of the World Economic Forum Global Council on the Connected World, where she chairs a cross-sectoral group working on the cybersecurity of the Internet of Things.
-She is also Co-Director of a new Centre for Doctoral Training in Cybersecurity at UCL, which focuses on the interdisciplinary nature of these problems, and Deputy Director of the REPHRAIN Protecting Citizens Online research hub.
-She is a Non-Executive Director of Talion and on the Advisory Board of the £70M Digital Secure by Design project.
+She is a member of the World Economic Forum Global Council on the Connected World where she chairs a cross-sectoral group working on the cybersecurity of the Internet of Things.
+She is also the Co-Director of an interdisciplinary Centre for Doctoral Training in Cybersecurity at UCL and Deputy Director of the REPHRAIN Protecting Citizens Online research hub.
+From 2018 – 2022, Carr was the Director of the UK wide Research Institute for Sociotechnical Cyber Security and developed a research programme on cybersecurity in international relations.
+Board appointments include NED for Talion and the Advisory Board for the £70M Digital Secure by Design project.

 email